MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.ThemeName.md

 # EmailOptions.ThemeName property (Word)

-Returns or sets the name of the theme plus any theme formatting options to use for new e-mail messages.
+Returns or sets the name of the theme plus any theme formatting options to use for new email messages.
 Read/write  **String** .

 ## Syntax